hansh0606/Eclat-daily-tasks-2025/Internship-Learnings/Basics of JS/README.md

 # JavaScript Basics and Practice

-This repository contains JavaScript exercises to help you explore and understand key concepts.
+This repository contains JavaScript exercises to understand key concepts.

 ## Concepts Explored